Call for Help

 What is naloxone?

-Naloxone, also known by the brand name NARCAN®, is a medicine that can rapidly reverse an opioid overdose.
+Naloxone nasal spray, also known by the brand name Narcan, is a medicine that can rapidly reverse an opioid overdose.
 It works by attaching to opioid receptors and reversing and blocking the effects of opioids.
-Naloxone can quickly restore normal breathing to a person if their breathing has slowed or stopped because of an opioid overdose.
-Naloxone will only work if a person has opiates in their system.
-It will not work to reverse an overdose from non-opioid drug use.
-A person cannot get “high” from using naloxone, and it is very safe to use.
+Naloxone will only work if a person has opiates in their system and will not work to reverse an overdose from non-opioid drug use.
+If a person is not experiencing an opioid overdose, administering Narcan will not cause the person harm.

 When should naloxone be administered?